level12/flask-webtest/docs/index.rst

 Why do they appear?
 Because we use the same SQLAlchemy session in our test and application code.

-Any time you call ``db.session``, it passes the call to the session bound to the current scope (which is defined by ``scopefunc``).
+Any time you call ``db.session`` it passes the call to the session bound to the current scope (which is defined by ``scopefunc``).
 By default, Flask-SQLAlchemy defines ``scopefunc`` to return current thread's identity.

-In production, normally:
+In production normally:

 1. Only one request being handled at a time within each thread;
-2. The session being opened the first time ``db.session`` is called;
+2. The session being opened when ``db.session`` is called the first time;
-3. Flask-SQLAlchemy closes the session after request (more exactly, on application teardown).
+3. Flask-SQLAlchemy closes the session after request (exactly on application teardown).

-Providing that, the application uses a new separate session during each request.
+Providing that, the application uses a separate session during each request.
 The session is opened at the start and closed at the end of the request.

 In the current tests' implementation: